"What's wrong, pet?"

 could see was a red haze.

 With the last possessive word, he sunk his fangs into her neck, marking her.
-His climax was hard
+His orgasm was

-and intense, causing him to buck wildly before his entire body shuddered.
-He drank her blood in
+hard and intense, causing him to buck wildly before his entire body shuddered.
+He drank her

 Spike extracted his fangs and raised his head to stare down at Buffy again.
 Blood ran from the